natasha-dudek/biology-AI-reading-group/research_roundtable.md

 ## Research roundtable

 Come learn about ML + biology research underway in the Mila ecosystem and chat with people working at the intersection of the two fields!

-Note that for those actively searching for collaborators in one of the two fields, this is an excellent opportunity to network.
+Note: If you are actively looking for collaborators, datasets, etc. in one of the two fields, this is a great opportunity to see if anyone in the community has ideas.

 How it works
 1. We will gather via Google Meet, as per usual